-“Oh,” I mimicked, smiling a little, wondering if I could start up our game again.
+“Oh,” I mimicked, wondering if I could start up our game again.
 But she only nodded.

 “Yeah.
 Oh.”
-All right… She was starting to really throw me off.
-Or maybe starting a different kind of game.
+All right, she was starting to really throw me off.
+Or starting a different kind of game, I realized.

 “Well, did you want to go anywhere in particular?”